The Parliamentary standards watchdog has begun an inquiry into Bristol NW Conservative MP Charlotte Leslie over political donations.

 Labour MP Peter Hain, told the Energy and Climate Change Committee that the prospect of a Severn barrage has been 'studied to death' and it's time it all went ahead.
 He said the project would create 50,000 jobs and provide flood protection to 90,000 properties.

-The boss of the Bristol Port Company has told a committee of MPs that building a barrage across the Severn estuary could be a "killer" to his business.
+Simon Bird, the boss of the Bristol Port Company has told a committee of MPs that building a barrage across the Severn estuary could be a "killer" to his business.